Percolation on Networks with Antagonistic and Dependent Interactions

 \section{Discussion}

-In this article we considered a system consisting o two networks exhibiting dependent and antagonistic interactions, i.e., a network whose nodes are antagonistic towards the nodes of the other network, while a portion of its links are dependent on the other network.
-Such a situation may arise when a bot-net launches DDoS attacks against SCADA switches which control the power stations of a power distribution network.
-Failure of power stations may cause the links connecting the bot-net to fail resulting in cessation of the attack.
+In this article we considered a system consisting of two networks exhibiting dependent and antagonistic interactions, i.e., a network whose nodes are antagonistic towards the nodes of the other network, while a portion of its links are dependent on the other network.
+Such a situation may arise when a botnet launches DDoS attacks against SCADA switches which control the power stations of a power distribution network.
+Failure of power stations may cause the links connecting the botnet to fail resulting in cessation of the attack.

-Our analysis showed that unlike interdependent networks and interacting networks exhibiting antagonistic interactions, which can display first order phase transition, the phase transition observed in the system considered here is continuous.
+Our analysis showed that unlike interdependent networks \cite{Gao2012} and interacting networks exhibiting antagonistic interactions \cite{Zhao2013,Zhao2014}, which can display first order phase transition, the phase transitions observed in the system considered here are continuous.
 Also, unlike interacting antagonistic networks \cite{Zhao2013,Zhao2014}, we do not find the existence of bistability in the solutions.
-Interdependent networks are more fragile against random attack than isolated networks \cite{Huang2011,Buldyrev2011}, while the system discussed here is more robust against random attacks in comparison with an isolated network.
-This shows that such systems behave very differently from interdependent and purely interacting antagonistic networks.
+In comparison with an isolated network, interdependent networks are more fragile against random attack \cite{Huang2011,Buldyrev2011}, while the system discussed here is more robust against \emph{random} attacks.
+This shows that such systems behave very differently from interdependent and interacting antagonistic networks.
 Also, for Erdos-Renyi and scale free networks, we do not find a region in the parameter space where the antagonistic network collapses.
 In other words, the attacking network does not collapse even though its links are dependent on the victim network.